Denmark Jutland

 Well, the original church was built in the late 14th century and during the latter part of the 18th century, the church was indeed flooded by sand from the neighbouring sand dunes.

-Today, the only remains of the church is the beautifully preserved church tower.
+Today, the only remaining part of the church is the beautifully preserved church tower.

 Path to the Sand-Covered Church in Skagen, Denmark